ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CBOR Tag for Detached EAT Bundle Registered by this Document

-In the registry {{IANA.cbor-tags}}, IANA is requested to allocate the following tag from the  FCFS space, with the present document as the specification reference.
+In the registry {{IANA.cbor-tags}}, IANA is requested to allocate the following tag from the Specification Required space, with the present document as the specification reference.

 | Tag    | Data Items     | Semantics                   |